 Alas, the Laboratory for the City and Mapatón didn’t survive the most recent change in local government, but it did leave a legacy.
 Mexico City’s big new crowdsourced project—ongoing, but developed by the Laboratory before it was dissolved—is the creation of a new city constitution that identifies and addresses the biggest needs in the community, from protecting the rights of members of the LGBTQIA community, to guaranteeing a minimum amount of green space per resident.
 For Gomez-Mont, these projects share a common thread of uniting citizens and government.
 “You actually have to be able to paint a vision that people want to be part of,” she says.

-To learn more about the power of collective creativity in Mexico city—and meet one citizen who protects his fellow citizens from traffic by donning a mask and cape—listen to Pindrop, a podcast produced by TED and hosted by Saleem Reshamwala that travels around the world in search of surprising and imaginative ideas.
+To learn more about the power of collective creativity in Mexico city—and meet one citizen who protects his fellow citizens from traffic by donning a mask and cape—listen to Far Flung with Saleem Reshamwala (formally called Pindrop), a podcast produced by TED that travels around the world in search of surprising and imaginative ideas.
 You can find it on Apple Podcasts, Spotify, or wherever you listen to podcasts.